Home

 So, where do you start?

 With your child, of course!
-You have to go where your child's interest is and adapt this ocean creatures homeschool unit study to them.
+You have to go where your child's interest is and adapt this ocean creatures homeschool Unit Study to them.

 As you can see, we've painted the waves on the card and then got messy sticking our fingers in paint to make white fingerprint 'wave crests.'